This article may contain *affiliate links. Please see our affiliate disclosure for more details

 Nikes a huge company as I said before.
 That means I don’t have to worry about affiliate marketing for the most part.
 Everybody knows who they are they don’t need the extra publicity that some of these smaller affiliate programs do.

-f you going to have Nike products on your blog and you want to promote them, I suggest going with Amazon Associates, or one of them General shoe and sports apparel stores.
+f you going to have Nike products on your blog and you want to promote them, I suggest going with one of the General shoe and sports apparel stores.

 Thanks for stopping by and as always have a wonderful day.